brianchaan/dotfiles/README.md

 1. Add or remove packages you use in brewfile.sh
 1. Add or remove applications you use in caskfile.sh
 1. Replace references to LastPass with whatever password manager you use
-1. I have credentials stored in ~/Dropbox/credentials.
-If you want to manage your credentials differently, don't run the credentials.ssh file.
-    - ssh: id_rsa, id_rsa.pub, config
-    - git: .git-credentials
-    - aws: .aws/credentials
+1. Update the dropbox.sh file with any files you want to include from your Dropbox, if any, otherwise ignore.

 ---

-### Procedure for a new Mac
+### Procedure for a brand new Mac

 1. Open Safari and Google *Install Homebrew*.
     - Open the Homebrew website and copy the bash command.
     - Ctrl+Space and type *Terminal* to open the default Terminal.
     - Paste the command.
 This will install both Homebrew and the Xcode command line tools.
-    - While this command runs, follow the **Configure OS** steps in **Manual Actions**
+    - While this command runs, follow the **Configure OS** steps in **Manual Actions** below
 1. In the Terminal, run ```git clone https://github.com/brianchaan/dotfiles ~/dotfiles``` to clone this repository.
 1. Run ```source ~/dotfiles/bootstrap.sh```.
 This performs the following:
     - Symlinks each dotfile to the home directory